thoughtspot/mcp-server/README.md

   - `getRelevantQuestions`: Get relevant data questions from ThoughtSpot analytics based on a user query.
   - `getAnswer`: Get the answer to a specific question from ThoughtSpot analytics.
   - `createLiveboard`: Create a liveboard from a list of answers.
+  - `getDataSourceSuggestions`: Get datasource suggestions for a given query.
 - **MCP Resources**:
    - `datasources`: List of ThoughtSpot Data models the user has access to.